 Chiang Mai covers the cultural spectrum of Thailand better than any other city!
 The ancient Thai capital is home to countless spectacular temples, whilst also being home to a myriad of other iconic institutions, from Sak Yant tattoos to incredible Muay Thai fights!
 There’s plenty to fill your itinerary, so here are the 20 best things to see during your time in Chiang Mai!

 Table of Contents

 According to locals, you haven’t really been to Chiang Mai until you’ve seen the views from Doi Suthep!
-Standing 12 km outside of the city centre, the majestic mountain gives a commanding view back towards Chiang Mai and its numerous upward stretching chedis poking through the skyline.
+Standing 12 km outside of the city centre, the majestic mountain allows you to see back towards Chiang Mai and its numerous upward-stretching chedis poking through the skyline.

 Other than an awe-inspiring view, the mountain is also home to some of Thailand’s most beloved symbols!
 At 5400 metres high, Wat Phra That Doi Suthep houses a large white elephant shrine and a replica of the Emerald Buddha, which is considered the holiest image in all of Thailand!